 Students must maintain academic eligibility in order to participate in extracurricular activities.
-A student must have received a semester average of 70 or higher in 5 out of 7 classes the semester prior to the activity in which they are to participate.
-Participation in extracurricular events including cuts and playing time are at the coaches/sponsors discretion.
+A student must have received a semester average of 70 or higher in 4 out of 6 classes the semester prior to the activity in which they are to participate.
+A student must not accumulate more than 7 absences per semester and may be excluded from participation in activities, including field trips, due to excessive absences.
+The principal has discretion regarding attendance and does have the final determination for participation.
+Students must be counted present at school to participate in any competition, practice, or tryout.
+Participation in extracurricular events including cuts and playing time are at the coaches'/sponsors' discretion.